OpenCTI-Platform/opencti/README.md

 Website: https://www.opencti.io

 OpenCTI is an open source platform allowing organizations to manage their cyber threat intelligence knowledge, investigations and indicators of compromise.
-OpenCTI can be integrated with other applications such as MISP, CORTEX and many other STIX2 compliant products.
+OpenCTI can be integrated with other applications such as Maltego, MISP, CORTEX and many other STIX2 compliant products.
 It has been designed as a modern web application including a GraphQL API and an UX oriented frontend.

 ![alt text](https://www.openex.io/wp-content/uploads/2016/12/screenshot.png "OpenCTI")